wysiwyng/dungeoncrawler/README.md

-dungeoncrawler
+Dungeoncrawler
 ==============

-A fps-survival-horror-graphic-text-adventure-dungeon-crawler with rpg elements written in c++ with polycode engine
+A first-person-survival-horror-graphic-text-adventure-dungeon-crawler with rpg elements written in c++ with polycode engine.

+work-in-progress, expect a pre-pre-release in the next 2 years